In banking, "ACH" stands for "automated clearing house," which is a network that coordinates electronic payments and automated money transfers.

 ACH is a way to move money between banks without using paper checks, wire transfers, credit card networks, or cash.

-Common examples of ACH transfers are listed below.
-In order for any ACH transfer to move funds to or from your account, you need to authorize those transfers and provide your bank account and routing numbers.
+On statements or in your transaction history, ACH means that an electronic payment has been made to or from your account using your checking account information.
+Common examples of ACH transfers appear below.
+For an ACH transfer to move funds to or from your account, you must authorize those transfers and provide your bank account and routing numbers.

-What does ACH Mean?
+What Does ACH Mean?

-This is a “batch” processing system that handles millions of payments at the end of the day.
+The ACH system consists of computers working together to process payments automatically.
+There’s no need to manually handle payments (on your part or the biller’s).
+ACH is a “batch” processing system that handles millions of payments at the end of the day.

 Examples of ACH Transactions